salesforce/tough-cookie/CONTRIBUTING.md

-_This is a suggested `CONTRIBUTING.md` file template for use by open sourced Salesforce projects.
-The main goal of this file is to make clear the intents and expectations that end-users may have regarding this project and how/if to engage with it.
-Adjust as needed (especially look for `{project_slug}` which refers to the org and repo name of your project) and remove this paragraph before committing to your repo._

 # Contributing Guide For tough-cookie

 This page lists the operational governance model of this project, as well as the recommendations and requirements for how to best contribute to tough-cookie.
 We strive to obey these as best as possible.
 As always, thanks for contributing – we hope these guidelines make it easier and shed some light on our approach and processes.